 7. Beneath the oven drawer

-Regardless of what you read on Facebook, not all drawers beneath the oven can keep food warm, and the majority are simply for storage.
-One thing that’s true for all oven drawers: a frightening amount of dust collects beneath them, especially if you have pets.
+Not all drawers beneath the oven can keep food warm — many are simply for storage.
+One thing that is true for all oven drawers: a frightening amount of dust collects beneath them, especially if you have pets.
 Pull the drawer out at least once each season to clean under it, and more often if you’ve been having a problem with cockroaches or other household pests.

 8. Bathroom fans.